pharmaverse/admiralci/README.md

 [![R CMD
 Check](https://github.com/pharmaverse/admiralci/actions/workflows/r-cmd-check.yml/badge.svg)](https://github.com/pharmaverse/admiralci/actions/workflows/r-cmd-check.yml)

-This workflow performs `R CND check` for the package.
+This workflow performs `R CMD check` for the package.
 Failed workflows are typically indicative of problems encountered during the check, and therefore an indication that the package does not meet quality standards.